Fox River Valley Conference

-The Fox River Valley Conference, or FRVC, was a Wisconsin Interscholastic Athletic Association (WIAA) affiliated high school athletic conference in northeastern Wisconsin.
-Formed in 1923, it was in existence until the conclusion of the 2007 spring sport season.
-Afterwards, the conference and its eight members joined with four schools from the Bay Conference to form the Fox River Classic Conference.
+The Fox River Valley Conference, or FRVC, is a former high school athletic conference in northeastern Wisconsin.
+Founded in 1923 and disbanded in 2007, the conference and its member schools were affiliated with the Wisconsin Interscholastic Athletic Association.

-Conference history
+History

-1923-1970
+1923–1970

-The Fox River Valley Conference was established in 1923 by charter members Appleton, Fond du Lac, Green Bay East, Green Bay West, Manitowoc, Oshkosh, and Sheboygan.
-A year later in 1924, Marinette would join the conference and remain as its eighth member until 1936.
-In 1938 Sheboygan renamed itself Sheboygan Central due to the upcoming 1939 opening of Sheboygan North.
-North joined the FRVC that year, bringing its membership back to eight.
+The Fox River Valley Conference was established in 1923 by seven large high schools in northeastern Wisconsin: Appleton, Fond du Lac, Green Bay East, Green Bay West, Manitowoc, Oshkosh, and Sheboygan.
+A year later, Marinette joined the conference and remained as its eighth member until 1936.
+In 1938, Sheboygan renamed itself Sheboygan Central due to the upcoming 1939 opening of Sheboygan North.
+Their entry into the FRVC brought the membership roster back to eight schools.
 A minor change occurred in 1960 when Sheboygan Central (and its team name and records) changed its name to Sheboygan South due to the shift of population further from the center of Sheboygan.
 In 1964, Green Bay Southwest joined the conference followed by Green Bay Preble a year later, the latter having left the now-defunct NEW Conference after 1963.
 This brought the FRVC membership up to 10 schools.
-Four years later in 1967, Appleton East incorporated and joined the conference, prompting Appleton to change its name to Appleton West.
-Nearby Neenah High School opened in 1968, and joined the conference that year, leading the FRVC to peak at 12 member schools.
+Four years later in 1967, Appleton East incorporated and joined the conference, prompting Appleton High School to change its name to Appleton West.
+Nearby Neenah High School moved over from the Mid-Eastern Conference the next year, leading the FRVC to peak at twelve member schools.